 pharmacies that are part of a larger retail outlet in

-Second, the Center will identify pharmacy deserts (i.e., zero pharmacies) at the Primary Care Service Area (PCSA) level by rurality.
+Second, the Center identified pharmacy deserts (i.e., zero pharmacies) at the Primary Care Service Area (PCSA) level by rurality.

-- Hypothesis 2: The Center hypothesizes that the number
+- Hypothesis 2: The Center hypothesized that the number

-of pharmacy deserts in rural areas is increasing.
+of pharmacy deserts in rural areas was increasing.

-Aim 2 of this project will use multivariate regression techniques to compare the characteristics of communities with no pharmacy (pharmacy deserts) to those with at least one pharmacy.
-More specifically, the Center will test the following hypotheses using a multivariate regression framework.
+Aim 2 of this project used multivariate regression techniques to compare the characteristics of communities with no pharmacy (pharmacy deserts) to those with at least one pharmacy.
+More specifically, the Center tested the following hypotheses using a multivariate regression framework.